theory/justatheory/README.md

 #### `attr`

 Text to use for attribution, for when the photo comes from elsewhere.
-Markdown within the value of `caption` will be rendered.
+Markdown within the value of `attr` will be rendered.
 Optional.

 #### `copyright`

 Text to use for a copyright notice.
 Will be preceded by the copyright symbol.
-Markdown within the value of `caption` will be rendered.
+Markdown within the value of `copyright` will be rendered.
 Optional.

 #### `metaOnly`